BIO324 Plant Adaptation to Climate and Pollution

 • Can describe acclimation processes.

-• Can describe and explain how climate change has affected species distribution, phenology, agricultural plant production up to now, and how it is projected to affect these things in the future.
+• Can describe and explain how climate change has affected species distribution, phenology, agricultural plant production up to now, and how it is projected to affect these aspects in the future.

-• Can give examples of role that life strategy, acclimation, phenotypic plasticity and genetic variation has for natural plant populations, and plant breeding, in the face of climate change and pollution.
+• Can give examples of roles that life strategy, acclimation, phenotypic plasticity and genetic variation has for natural plant populations, and plant breeding, in the face of climate change and pollution.

 Skills